How to play

 Powers of reasoning

 Making laydowns is a hard thing to do – no one likes to think they're folding the winning hand.
 And you don’t want to go too far the other way and play scared.
-So practice these skills, focus on what you’re saving in chips or cash, and you’ll soon gain confidence that you’re doing the right thing.
+So practice these skills, focus on what you’re saving in chips or cash, and you’ll soon gain confidence that you’re doing the right thing when it comes to a poker fold.